 Student Health Services contributes to the well being and educational aims of the students through health-oriented activities and services.
-A primary function is to assist the student to maintain health.
+A primary function at the center is to assist the student in maintaining health.
 The student learner who is at a higher level of health or wellness is better able to pursue his/her goals.
-Health is not limited to the absence of disease, but is a dynamic balance with physical, emotional and social health elements.
+Health is not limited to the absence of disease but is a dynamic balance with physical, emotional and social health elements.
 Illnesses, injury and stress hinder the energy and attention that a student has to focus on learning, study and class attendance.
 Through supportive health services it is possible to assist and further the educational experience.

-Services include but are not limited to the following: (a) Health education and counseling programs; (b) Assessment, intervention, and referral services which include health appraisal, screening, first aid and urgent care, nursing services, mental health counseling and crisis intervention; (c) Health promotion activities; (d) Communicable disease surveillance and control programs; (e) Illness and injury prevention programs and services; (f) Advisory and consultative activities for promotion of a safe and healthful campus environment.
+Services include the following: (a) health education and counseling programs; (b) assessment, intervention, and referral services, which include health appraisal, screening, first aid and urgent care, nursing services, mental health counseling and crisis intervention; (c) health promotion activities; (d) communicable disease surveillance and control programs; (e) illness and injury prevention programs and services; (f) advisory and consultative activities for promotion of a safe and healthful campus environment.